Dogs With High Prey Drive: A Breed and Containment Guide0 comments

 A physical fence is one way to contain these dogs, but may not be the best solution.
 There are ways out of a physical fence - including jumping, climbing, digging, or finding a weak spot or small opening in the fence.
 And a physical fence does not require training your dog to address this (ingrained) hunt and chase behavior.
 And if your dog does escape from a physical fence, you may not know it, particularly if you have a large yard where your dog is not always visible.

-Another solution is a GPS dog fence like SpotOn.
+Another solution for containing high prey drive dogs is a GPS dog fence like SpotOn.
 With SpotOn, your dog is trained to understand and respect the boundaries, rather than just put outside behind a physical fence without training.
 A GPS dog fence does require training.
 But once your dog learns the system boundary cues (2 tones, vibration and an optional static correction), he or she will understand the boundaries wherever you go, since they are trained to the tones, not the specific fence or landmarks.
 This means that you can take SpotOn GPS Fence with you when you travel - whether camping, beach-bound, visiting friends & family, or if you move-- trust us, all the squirrels will thank you!

 Plus, you can keep tabs on your dog with the app, and if he or she does escape, you get a notification and tracking kicks in (updated every 6 seconds), so you can locate and retrieve your dog.
 With a physical fence, you may not know if your dog has escaped, particularly on large properties.